shailen-naidoo/vedux/README.md

 You have full control over your state!

-> NOTE: This is just an experiment :)
+> NOTE: This is just an experiment and my personal opinion, if you have any thoughts please feel free to submit and issue

 ### Installation